 We suggest having a commercial truck accident lawyer go over the terms of your settlement to see if it is something you should consider.
 If he or she finds the offer is less than what you need and deserve, they will go over all of your options in securing maximum recovery.

 Truck accident cases can be tricky, especially when they involve big rigs, semis, tractor-trailers, or other commercial trucks.
-Trucking companies and their insurance companies often work hard to avoid taking the blame for these accidents or fight tirelessly to pay the smallest amount possible to the injured victim.
+Trucking and insurance companies often work hard to avoid taking the blame for these accidents or fight tirelessly to pay the smallest amount possible to the injured victim.

 As skilled negotiators, we will proactively attempt to resolve your case outside of the courtroom – but only if it results in full compensation.
 If we believe it is not in your best interests to accept their settlement, we will proceed to court, where our experienced and aggressive trial lawyers will advocate for full and fair compensation.